Local insider tips on where to eat for a proper intro to the Gerrard East neighbourhood.

 Affectionately dubbed #Gerrones by locals (after Gerrard and Jones streets, where much of the action is concentrated), here you’ll find plenty of restaurants, coffee shops and bars to give you a great introduction to this hip Toronto neighbourhood.

-You can find all the usual suspects here, from lattes to flat whites, in addition to baked goods, locally-sourced sandwiches and salads, charcuterie and alcohol.
+You can find all the usual suspects here, from lattes to flat whites, in addition to baked goods, locally-sourced sandwiches and salads.
 Head to their online shop to pick up coffee beans, tea, and coffee accessories (with free shipping above certain minimums within Ontario and Canada).

 Known for its minimal aesthetic, white floor tiles and premium coffee, Hailed Coffee quickly became a neighbourhood institution after opening its doors and has since opened a second location at College Park.

-My picks: the Hailed cappuccino with cardamom syrup or get a Hailed shot in your coffee.
-If you’re in the mood for something sweet, Hailed sells its own chocolate, Cardamella (Cardamom salted caramel chocolate), and desserts made in house by their pastry chefs, including gift boxes and dessert boxes.
+My picks: the Hailed cappuccino with cardamom syrup.
+If you’re in the mood for something sweet, Hailed sells its own chocolate, Cardamella (Cardamom salted caramel chocolate), and desserts.

 Coffee and Clothing